 Scanning Barcodes from Label Printing Scales on Point of Sale

-You’re able to use label printing scales that support UPC-A and EAN-13 bar codes, such as the CAS CL 5500L or the Mettler Toledo bPro Terminal with Square Point of Sale.
-These scales measure the weight of an item and issue a barcode label that contains both an item stock-keeping unit (SKU) number as well as the total weight or price of an item.
+You’re able to use label printing scales that support UPC-A and EAN-13 barcodes, such as the Hobart HTi or the Bizerba X-Class with Square Point of Sale.
+These scales measure the weight of an item and issue a barcode label that contains both an item’s SKU (stock-keeping unit) number as well as the total weight or price of an item.
 When items with these types of barcodes are scanned, the item’s weight and price information is automatically captured on your Point of Sale.

 Setting up Items by Weight

-In order to use label printing scales, you’ll need to ensure that you set up items that are sold by weight using the barcode information.
-These items should have a SKU that is 5 digits long and must match the SKU that is configured on your scale.
+In order to use label printing scales, make sure that you set up items that are sold by weight using the barcode information.
+These items should have an SKU that is five digits long and must match the SKU that is configured on your scale.